francescoo22/masters-thesis/chapters/3-Related-Work.typ

 === Controlling Aliasing through Uniqueness<cap:control-alias-unique>

-// TODO: decidere se usare virgolette o corsivo per linear logi, uniqueness locic ecc.
+// TODO: decide whether to use quote-unquote or italic for linear logic, uniqueness logic ecc.

 A uniqueness type system distinguishes values referenced no more than once from values that can be referenced multiple times in a program.
 Harrington's _Uniqueness Logic_ @uniqueness-logic provides a formalization of the concept of uniqueness.